alyssadata/ai_source_architecture/02_source_is_not_company.md

 Operation matters.

-But operation does not automatically define source.
+But operation does *not* define source.

 The operator may control how the system is accessed.